Looking for ways to entertain your kids this summer that don’t break the bank?

 - Now fill your jar or bottle with more water – to the top of the jar or bottle

-- Add your glitter – any color or colors.
+- Add your glitter – one or more different glitter colors.
+Optional: You can also had food coloring at this time.
 Have fun!

 - I would recommend you glue the lid on when you are done so it does open or spill when shaken.